Shape our research at Barts Health

 Research that benefits everyone

-We want to make sure that the research we carry out benefits as many people as possible.
-To do this, we need people from lots of differnet communities and backgrounds to help shape and drive our work.
-This is referred to as patient and public engagement and involvement (PPIE).
+We want to make sure the research we carry out benefits as many people as possible.
+To do this, we need people from lots of different backgrounds to get take part in and shape our work.

-To help us do this, our researchers are always interested and keen for patients and the public to share their insights and experiences to help.
+Our researchers want more patients and the public to share their insights and experiences with us.
 Some of the ways you can get involved in shaping our research include helping:

-By getting invovled in shaping our research you can help us:
+By getting involved in shaping our research you can help us:

 There are lots of opportunities to help shape our research, some of which we've listed below.
 You can find out about other opportunities to get involved by joining our research engagement mailing list (sign up here) or about wider involvement opportunities on the People in Research website.